 On the eastern (right) side of the lake, there is a flat land and number of small stalls and restaurants.
 The stalls have colorful umbrellas and chairs laid out where you can relax, have some momos or chaats and fresh tea.
 Several stalls here sell curios, gift & souvenir items, clothes, hats etc.

 Update October 2014: The flat open land area at the eastern side of the lake has been converted into a fenced garden with many flowering plantations.
 There is no entry fee.
-It's a good place for families to sit and relax.
+It's a good place for families to sit and relax, or enjoy a picnic.

 The Day Center is on the eastern side of the lake.
 It has a nice seating area and you can have tea, snacks or lunch here.
 The Day Center is operated and managed by GTA (erstwhile DGHC).
 On the right of the Day Center you will see Park Hotel & Restaurant.
 The restaurant here is also quite popular for tourists and serves Indian & Chinese dishes at budget prices.
 But the preparations are quite ordinary.

 For lunch, one of the best places in Mirik is the restaurant at Hotel Jagjit.
 They serve multi cuisine dishes and specialize in north Indian items.
 It's in Krishnanagar and a short walk from the lake.
 I have stayed in Hotel Jagjit several times and have seen both the hotel and restaurant being upgraded and expanded over the years.
 It's a mid scale restaurant and not very expensive.
 You will get toilets and washrooms there.